-For the occupancy, lighting, plug use, and ventilation, the peak values were defines as follows.
-Lighting density was defined using the ASHRAE 90.1-2004 maximum lighting power density requirement of 1.0 W/ft2.
-Plug load density (e.g., computers and other miscellaneous loads) was 1.0 W/ft2.
-Occupancy peak density was defined as 88 persons for the building (4.4 persons per 1,000 ft2).
-Total outdoor air exchange during the occupied period (effective ventilation) was based on ASHRAE Standard 62-1999 and was set to 0.13 cfm/ft2 of floor area for each conditioned zone.
+For the occupancy, lighting, plug use, and ventilation, the schedules represent multipliers to defined peak densities.
+Lighting density was defined using the ASHRAE 90.1-2004 maximum lighting power density requirement of $1.0 \text{ W/ft}^2$ .
+Plug load density (e.g., computers and other miscellaneous loads) was $1.0 \text{ W/ft}^2$ .
+Occupancy peak density was defined as 88 persons for the building (4.4 persons per 1,000 ft).
+Total outdoor air exchange during the occupied period (effective ventilation) was based on ASHRAE Standard 62-1999 and was set to 0.13 cfm/ft of floor area for each conditioned zone.